Kitchen Remodel Ideas: Myth Vs Truth

 TRUTH: Buying a house is expensive (probably the priciest purchase you’ll ever make), and brings lots of related costs like furniture and landscaping.
 It may make sound financial sense to wait a few years until you can afford the kitchen remodel you really want.

 What’s more, once you’ve lived in your home a while, you’ll be better equipped to plan a kitchen design that optimizes the available space, and suits your family’s traffic patterns and routines.

 3. MYTH: “Go big or go home.”
 You must do a lavish, floor-to-ceiling kitchen remodel to get the best return on investment when you’re about to sell your house.

 TRUTH: Potential buyers tend to be more interested in your home’s state of repair than whether you have the latest and greatest kitchen decor.
-And a minor kitchen remodel will usually net a better ROI than a major one (80.2 compared to 65.3 percent, on average), says Remodeling Magazine’s Cost Vs Value report.
+And a minor kitchen remodel will usually net a better ROI than a major one (about 81 percent compared to 59 percent, on average, for a midrange upgrade), says Remodeling Magazine’s Cost Vs Value report.

 4. MYTH: You will need to remodel everything so the older parts won't look out of place.

 TRUTH: An expert remodeler can help you plan a small-scale kitchen remodel that skillfully integrates new elements with old -- for example, replacement flooring that is carefully color coordinated with your existing kitchen cabinet doors and wall paint.